-- mechanical fixings(1)(2)(3) anchors with adequate length to suit the substrate and the insulation thickness, approved and supplied by the Certificate holder, and selected from: - Ejotherm NT U a high-density polyethylene (HDPE) anchor sleeve with steel galvanized centre pin - Ejotherm STR U an HDPE anchor sleeve and polystyrene anchor cap with steel galvanized centre pin - (1) Ejot SBL 140 Plus washer a proprietary 140 mm diameter polyamide extension washer, can be used in conjunction with the above anchors to enhance the pull-through strength capacity. - (2) Other fixings may be used provided they can be demonstrated to have equal or higher pull-out, plate diameter and plate stiffness characteristics.
-When dry-fixed (no supplementary adhesive) is used, only fixings with metal pins may be specified. - (3) Polyethylene, HDPE polyamide ribbed anchor sleeve with a stainless pin must be used to achieve a 60-year durability.
+- mechanical fixings- anchors with adequate length to suit the substrate and the insulation thickness, approved and supplied by the Certificate holder: - Ejotherm NT U(1)- polyethylene anchor sleeve with a stainless steel(2) or galvanized steel pin. - (1) Other fixings may be used provided they can be demonstrated to have equal or higher pull-out, plate diameter and plate stiffness characteristics - (2) In order to achieve a 60-year durability performance, polyethylene (HDPE), polyamide or polypropylene anchor sleeve must be used with a stainless steel pin or screw to grades 1.4301 or 1.4401 to BS EN 10088-2: 2014.

-Basecoat and supplementary adhesive
+Basecoat and adhesive (supplementary)

-Structherm HP14 High Polymer Basecoat- a cement-based, polymer-modified basecoat.
-Supplied as a powder, mixed with 5 to 6 litres of clean water and applied in two layers to an overall thickness of 4 to 6 mm, with a coverage of 8 to 11 kg·m-2
+- Structherm HP14 High Polymer Basecoat- cementitious, polymer-modified basecoat(1).
+Supplied as a powder and mixed with 5 to 6 litres of clean water.
+Applied in two layers to an overall thickness of 4 to 6 mm, with a coverage of 8 to 11 kg.m-2. - (1) Also used as the supplementary adhesive.